tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 # Making Rango Tango Hints {#chapter-hints}
 Hopefully, you will have been able to complete the exercises in the previous chapter using only the workflows we provided.
 If not, or if you need a little push in the right direction, this chapter is for you.
-We provide model solutions to each of the exercises we set, and you can incorporate them within your version of Rango if needs be.
+We provide model solutions to each of the exercises we set, and you can incorporate them within your version of Rango if you need some help.

 I> ### Got a better solution?
 I> The solutions provided in this chapter are only one way to solve each problem.
 There are many ways you could approach each problem, and use solutions that exclusively use techniques that we have learnt so far.